-There will be a midterm and a final exams, each about two hours, on these dates: May 9 and June 13.
+From the Home Page you can go to "Testing."
+The page is empty now but won't always be.
+There will be two exams, each about two hours, on these dates: May 13 and June 15.
 You will take them online.
 (You are responsible for having access to a functioning computer on test days, so plan ahead.)
 The tests will have multiple-choice and essay questions and will be based on the text and the lectures.
-There will be preparation sheets for each in "Testing."
+There will be preparation sheets for each listing possible questions.